KashifKhn/haft/README.md

 ## Contributing

 We welcome contributions!
-Please see [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
+Please see our [Contributing Guide](CONTRIBUTING.md) for details.

 ```bash
 # Clone the repository